 - Motor torts and other torts

-by the Grand Jury or the State’s Attorney
+- Felony and certain misdemeanor charges filed by the Grand Jury or the State’s Attorney

 - Appeals from the District Court and requests for jury trials

 - Juvenile cases may include any matter brought before the Court which involve persons under the age of eighteen years.

-Liens and Judgments
+Liens and Judgements